Senior Vice President, Research Director

 The tech market will grow faster than the economies in North America and Europe in 2012 and 2013, and that means tech spending for many firms will outpace their revenues.
 New technologies of mobile devices, smart computing analytics, software-as-a-service, and collaborative process apps will set the pace, with the consumerization of IT producing complicating wrinkles in demand.
 Mature technologies like servers and storage, ERP, CRM, and other process apps, and IT systems integration and outsourcing will see more modest growth.
 CIOs can use this information to understand how quickly the future will arrive, where peers and competitors are spending, and which vendors will be discounting what kinds of products and services.
 This session highlights:

 Prior to joining Forrester, Chris was a principal at GeoPartners Research, doing strategy consulting for leading technology companies.
-During the 1980s, he was with the investment bank Cowen & Company, where he headed its research coverage of the networking industry.
+During the 1980s, he was with the investment bank Cowen & Company, heading its research coverage of the networking industry.
 He also worked at The Yankee Group as a telecom industry analyst.
 He began his career as a member of technical staff at IBM's network software labs.

 Chris holds degrees from Harvard's Kennedy School of Government and the University of Pennsylvania.